DEGREE REQUIREMENTS

 • Topology: MATH 443, 444, or 445;

-One Possible Degree Path for B.S.
+Possible Degree Paths for B.S.
 Degree

 A total of at least 33 credit hours in MATH (e.g., 11 three-hour courses) at the 300 level or above is required.
 Students may choose electives to reach this number and at most 3 credit hours from MATH courses numbered 490 to 499